N-tronics/ProjectHydra-Tasks/Task0/TASK0.md

 ensure you can deploy and monitor a basic cluster later, verify GitHub access for version control.

+Write Up must be done in the README.md file of this this TASK0 directory
 ---

 #### **Step 1.
 Install Required Tools**